noahehall/theBookOfNoah/0current/aws/0networking.md

 - securing traffic
   - public internet > internet gateway > VPC > NACL > subnet > route table > security group > some resource
+- network traffic
+  - in a public/private subnet?
+  - how are subnet routetables configured?
+  - how are network ACLs configured?
+  - how are the security group configured?
 - subbnets
   - aws reserves the first 3 ips in every subnet for internal routing purposes
   - subnets not explicitly associated with a route table, end up in the VPCs main route table